 Some gray blue colors will have more gray than blue while others will be the reverse.
 It’s important to experiment and mix a variety of colors until you find the perfect gray blue for your painting.

 As with any color, adding white will lighten the overall tone.
 So, if you want to create a light gray blue color you can simply add white to your mixture until it is at the desired value.

-Blue gray paint colors in a painting
+Examples of blue grey paint colors in painting

 Mixing blue gray paint colors is useful for any kind of painting.
 It is important to mix grayish blue colors whenever needed.
 As creating those toned down colors helps to make the painting more powerful.
 Making the brighter colors stand out much more than they ever would on their own.